JonathanPierce/MIPSStudio/README.md

 - Single-step or bulk interpetation of instructions
 - Providing useful errors and output

-Try it out via testbed.html (test.s is an excellant sample MIPS program)!
+Try it out via the testbed (test.s is an excellant sample MIPS program)!
+To run the testbed:

-Note that unit tests run as soon as testbed.html is opened.
-Check your web console for results.
+- Run "npm install mongodb" from your MIPSStudio directory to install the necessary node module
+- Start up MongoDB (see comments in server.js for an example command)
+- Run "node server.js" to start the server
+- Navigate to localhost:1337 in your browser.

 ==========